Who is this Penny Collector?

 And what does he want?

 Steve Nazarian is The Penny Collector.
-A writer, a blogger, a speaker, a husband and a father, Steve created this site to make the world just a little bit better.
-You can BUY THE BOOK, or READ THE BLOG. or just hang out in THE COMMUNITY.
+A writer, a blogger, a speaker, a husband and a father.
+Steve created this site to make the world just a little bit better.
+You can BUY THE BOOK, READ THE BLOG, or just hang out.
 No matter what you choose, we're glad you're here and we hope you tell your friends.-----

 Looking For Something?

 To see more, click on "The Blog" at the top of the page.

 These are literally a spiral of pizza joy!
 Once you start serving these they will disappear faster than you can make more.
 The following list will make 16 pieces.
 Ingredients 1 Box, frozen Puff Pastry – I prefer Pepperidge Farm 1 can pizza sauce – I prefer Don Peppino Shredded Mozzarella Cheese – I prefer[…]

 This is the first of eight installments of appetizers I made for my wife’s holiday work party.
 Enjoy.
 A mostly savory appetizer with touch of sweet that will have your guests clamoring for more.
 You can (and should) do much of this ahead of time, making it something you can serve hot, fresh and quickly.[…]